Get Assistance

 Recognition of Special Needs

 Below is the information on the Defence Policy in PACMAN (Pay and Conditions Manual) in relation to Special Needs.
-The Defence Community Organisation (DCO) administer the policy and for more information contact the Defence Family Helpline on 1800 624 608
+The Defence Member and Family Support (DMFS) administer the policy and for more information contact the Defence Member and Family Helpline on 1800 624 608

-Some Defence families have a dependant on special needs.
+Some Defence families have a resident family member with special needs.
 A person with special needs might have a physical, intellectual or sensory disability.
 They might have a learning or behavioural disability.
 It can also include being gifted or talented.

-If you have a dependant with special needs you might qualify for extra services and assistance.
+If you have a resident family member with special needs you might qualify for extra services and assistance.

 These Could include therapy assistance, a pre-posting visit to arrange services or to have your special housing needs considered.